How to identify users? 👥

 The Noticeable Identify call lets you tie a user to their actions and record traits about them.
 It includes a unique User ID and some optional traits you know about the user, like their avatar, email, and name.

-Noticeable recommends that you make an identify call before rendering your first widget.
-Using our JavaScript SDK, a typical call looks as follows:
+The identify call must be made before rendering your first widget.
+Using our JavaScript SDK, this typically looks as follows:

 The first parameter to identify is your project identifier on Noticeable.
 The second parameter is an object containing user traits.
 Traits are pieces of information you know about a user.
 For now, we allow a limited number of trait fields: